Status Operating mine

 M&I Resources 7.8 Moz @ 0.75 g/t gold1

 Inferred Resources 3.3 Moz @ 0.74 g/t gold

 Mining Style open pit & underground

-Production in 2019 totalled 201,000 oz of gold.
-Gold is recovered from crushed and run-of-mine ore via a conventional, low-cost heap leach and ADR (adsorption-desorption-recovery) process.
+Gold from the Los Filos deposits is recovered from crushed and run-of-mine ore via a conventional heap leach and ADR (adsorption-desorption-recovery) process.
 Infrastructure on site includes primary and secondary crushing plants with 18,000 tpd capacity, an overland conveyor system, an agglomerator, two heap leach pads (one for ROM and one for crushed ore, with associated conveyors and stackers), two pregnant solution collection ponds (one for each heap), one recirculation pond and two contingency water ponds, and an ADR plant and gold refinery.
 Equinox Gold is considering building a carbon-in-leach plant to process higher-grade ore, as described in Growth Projects.